wwivbbs/docs/doorlord.md

 exit
 ```
 * Login into your bbs  and use chainedit //ce at the main menu
-    OR a the Waiting for Call (WFC) type C
+    OR at the Waiting for Call (WFC) type C
 * Either way then select Insert door and configure it like this:

 ```ASCIIDOC